wacuuu/workload-collocation-agent/docs/score_algorithm.rst

 ##############################

-We constructed a heuristic for automatic assessment of how well a workload match a node with Intel PMEM memory installed ran in 2LM (or HMEM) mode.
+We constructed a heuristic for automatic assessment of how well a workload match a node with Intel PMEM memory installed ran in 2LM (Memory Mode) or HMEM also known as memory tiering mode.
 The heuristic is trying to reach two goals:

-- use as much of memory as possible on PMEM nodes
+- use as much of memory as possible on PMEM nodes,
 - minimize a chance of worsening workloads performance (comparing to DRAM).

 The second is approached with idea that performance can be degraded mostly when any of:

 - memory bandwidth,
-- L4 cache (in 2LM mode DRAM runs as a next level cache)
+- DRAM capacity (in 2LM mode DRAM is used as a next level cache or is used as faster tier in HMEM)

 is saturated on a node.